Distinguishing number of Urysohn metric spaces: Introduction

-The conjecture is very much in the spirit of the finite situation in general.
-Indeed, Cameron, Neumann and Saxl proved in \cite{CNS84} that a sufficiently large, finite primitive permutation group has distinguishing number two, unless it is not the full symmetric group or alternating group.
-The 43 exceptions were determined by Seress in \cite{S97}.
-One of these exceptions is the dihedral group $D_{10},$ which is primitive and the automorphism group of the homogeneous graph $C_5$, its distinguishing number is 3 and hence, we have the necessity for the conjecture to address only infinite structures.
+The conjecture is very much in the spirit of the finite case, where Cameron, Neumann and Saxl proved (see \cite{BC11}) that a sufficiently large, finite primitive permutation group has distinguishing number 2, unless it is the full symmetric group or alternating group.
+The 43 exceptions were determined by Seress, and one of these exceptions is the dihedral group $D_{10}$, which is primitive and the automorphism group of the homogeneous graph $C_5$; it has distinguishing number 3 and hence the necessity for the conjecture to address only infinite structures.
 A tool developed in \cite{LNS10} appears in the right direction to confirm the conjecture, namely, that of a fixing type for the action of a group $G$ on a set $A$.
-If the action does have such a fixing type, then the distinguishing number of $G$ acting on $A$ is two.
-It may be possible that more general result for all primitive groups exists (homogeneous or not) but we have no insight in that direction.
+If the action does have such a fixing type, then the distinguishing number of $G$ acting on $A$ is 2.
+It may be possible that a more general result for all primitive groups exists (homogeneous or not), but we have no insight in that direction.

-We reference also the closely related work in permutation groups by Imrich et al.\ in \cite{ISTW13}, where in particular they conjecture that any closed group of $S_{\infty}$ having infinite motion and where all orbits of its point stabilizers are finite has distinguishing number two; this is the so-called \emph{Infinite Motion Conjecture for Permutation Groups}.
-Recall that, up to (topological group) isomorphism, the closed subgroups of the infinite symmetric $S_{\infty}$ are exactly the automorphism groups of countable structures.
-Of particular interest is that such extremely amenable groups are exactly those automorphism groups of Fra\"iss\'e limits (hence, homogeneous structures) of a Fra\"iss\'e ordered class with the Ramsey property.
-See \cite{f} for background on Fra\"iss\'e limits.
+A graph having distinguishing number 2 has an interesting translation to permutation group theoretic properties of its automorphism group, see Section 2.2 of \cite{BC11}.
+Hence it is reasonable to hope that the 2-distinguishability of the rational Urysohn space, and the distinguishing numbers of other Urysohn spaces addressed below, have interesting translations into properties of their automorphism groups.